Martin Kelly (footballer): Crystal Palace

 On 14 August 2014, Kelly joined Crystal Palace on a three-year deal, moving for a reported fee of £2 million.
 He totalled 34 matches (31 in the league) in his first season at Selhurst Park, as Palace finished 10th.

 He scored his first goal for Palace, and first career goal since November 2011, on 21 February 2016, the only goal in the fifth round of the FA Cup against Tottenham Hotspur at White Hart Lane.
 He was an unused substitute in the final on 21 May, a 2–1 loss to Manchester United.

 In February 2019 he signed a new contract with the club, until 2021.
 He was one of four players to sign a new contract on 21 August 2020.

-On May 2022, Crystal Palace announced that Kelly would leave the club on the expiry of his contract at the end of June.
+In May 2022, Crystal Palace announced that Kelly would leave the club on the expiry of his contract at the end of June.

 West Bromwich Albion

 On 1 September 2022, Kelly signed for Championship club West Bromwich Albion on a two-year contract.
-On 5 October, Kelly made his first appearance for the Baggies in a 1-0 defeat to Preston North End.
+On 5 October, Kelly made his first appearance for the Baggies in a 1–0 defeat to Preston North End.